From Our Director

 canSAS-IX Meeting, June 5-7, 2017, San Francisco, CA

-and information.
 For more information please visit both canSAS and the meeting

 7th International Conferences on Hard X-ray Photoelectron